Hold on to your trucker hat, here comes aughts nostalgia

 It’s probably not a coincidence that in the same year as these documentaries, Hilton made her own mini-reclamation project by revealing that the ‘Stop Being Poor’ shirt she once supposedly wore was actually a Photoshop hit job.
 Who knows how many people formed a forever-idea of the heiress as sneering cartoon villain from that image?

 The rising fixation on aughts nostalgia (aughtstalgia?) might be less about looking back longingly than about understanding how the mistakes of a previous era have informed our current one.
-If we arm ourselves with enough forensic findings, perhaps we can move forward with both grace and vigilance, so that by the time the Trump era slides into nostalgia eligibility, we will have no use at all for a documentary on the MAGA hat.
+If we arm ourselves with enough forensic findings, perhaps we can move forward with grace and vigilance, so that by the time the Trump era slides into nostalgia eligibility, we will have no use for a documentary on its most defining fashion accessory: the MAGA hat.